symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 ![Flow diagram of advanced workflow objective](_images/advancedworkflow-review-and-approve.jpg)

 ## **Step 1.
 Set up user groups**
-CMS Administrators must first set up user groups to be configured in the Workflow, _see_ [http://userhelp.silverstripe.org/en/for-website-administrators/changing-and-managing-users](http://userhelp.silverstripe.org/framework/en/for-website-administrators/changing-and-managing-users) _for setting up users and groups in the Secuirty admin_.
+CMS Administrators must first set up user groups to be configured in the Workflow, _see_ [Changing and managing users](https://userhelp.silverstripe.org/en/managing_your_website/changing_and_managing_users/) _for setting up users and groups in the Secuirty admin_.

 For this example workflow we have the following user groups set up:
 1. Content Authors